 - Someone who exhibits any form of passive-aggressive behavior

 - Someone who is lazy.

 - Someone who creates or takes advantage of situations to force another to allow hard limit activities.

 - Someone who does not agree that a person should always have a safe place/time to be able to talk about their wants and needs in the relationship.

-- Someone who stops you from doing things that are healthy for you/makes you feel empowered/help you to be stronger as a person.
+- Someone who stops you from doing things that are healthy for you/makes you feel empowered/helps you to be stronger as a person.

-- A submissive who is a “puppet” with no initiative, motivation or creativity and who must be instructed every minute of the day.
-Aka “the energy vampire submissive.”
+- A submissive who is a "puppet" with no initiative, motivation, or creativity and must be instructed every minute of the day.
+Aka "the energy vampire submissive."